-Some would argue that religion exists to fill this void, which may be true in some cases, but religion serves many other purposes: providing a moral compass, explaining human origins, and giving us an excuse to wear nice clothes.
-Conspiracies, on the other hand, provide no practical benefit – just the sensation that we’re in the know about what’s really going on.
+Some would argue that religion exists to fill this void, and it does, but religion serves many other purposes: providing a moral compass, explaining human origins, and giving us an excuse to dress up on Sundays.
+Conspiracies, on the other hand, provide no practical benefit – they merely grant us the sensation that we’re in the know about what’s really going on.

 There are two important and interconnected components of any conspiracy: implausibility and secrecy.
 Conspiracies are, by their very nature, implausible.
-If a conspiracy was plausible, then everyone would know about it and believe in it.
-And if a conspiracy was well known to be true, then it wouldn’t be a secret.
-And if a conspiracy wasn’t a secret, then it wouldn’t be a very good conspiracy, and it wouldn’t provide the sensation that we get from having secret knowledge.
+If a conspiracy were plausible, then it would be investigated and verified.
+And if a conspiracy was well known to be true, then it wouldn’t really be a secret.
+And if a conspiracy wasn’t a secret, then it wouldn’t be a very good conspiracy at all, because it wouldn’t provide the sensation that we get from having special knowledge.

-There’s a quick and easy test to determine whether or not a theory is plausible.
-Simply ask yourself, would this theory require a large number of people working together in secret?
+As for plausibility, there’s actually a quick and easy way to determine whether or not a conspiracy theory is plausible.
+Simply ask yourself, would this require a large number of people working together in secret?
 If the answer is yes, then it’s implausible.

 This is because humans have repeatedly and consistently shown themselves to be completely incapable of accomplishing even the simplest of tasks without complaining, bickering, fighting or dividing.
-There are countless examples of public programs, at all levels, that fizzled out before seeing the light of day.
+There are countless examples of both public and private programs, large and small, that fizzled out before seeing the light of day.
 Believing in conspiracies requires an incredibly large and undeserved faith in the competence of humanity.

 Take chemtrails for example.
-If the government was really dispensing chemicals into the atmosphere using planes, then this would require the silent collaboration of thousands, if not millions of chemical manufacturers, delivery people, airport workers, pilots, security staff, inspectors, air traffic controllers, and many others.
-This easily fails the test of plausibility without even considering how stupid it would be to use a commercial transportation system to deliver a clearly visible agent in clear weather beneath cloud cover in open view of the public.
+If the government were really dispensing chemicals into the atmosphere by aircraft, then this would require the silent collaboration of thousands, if not millions of chemical manufacturers, delivery workers, pilots, security staff, inspectors, air traffic controllers and many others.
+This easily fails the test of plausibility without even considering how stupid it would be to use a commercial transportation system to deliver a clearly visible chemical agent in clear weather, beneath cloud cover, in open view of the public.

 Before we continue, it’s important to make a clear distinction between people who believe in conspiracies (believers), and those who don’t (non-believers).
-In truth, most of us entertain in one conspiracy or another.
-However, contemplating the plausibility of a conspiracy is most certainly different from propagating it as fact.
+In truth, many of us will sometimes entertain one conspiracy or another.
+However, occasionally contemplating the existence of a conspiracy is most certainly different from fervently propagating it as fact.

 So why do some people believe while others merely speculate?
 Well, a conspiracy requires certain conditions in order to sprout.
 These include any of the following:

-- An absence of explanation or a dissatisfying explanation
+- An absence of explanation or of satisfactory explanation

-- The need to feel important or intelligent
+- A desire to feel important or intelligent

-- The belief in supernatural or paranormal phenomenon
+- A preexisting belief in supernatural or paranormal phenomenon

 sheeple. [shee-puhl] -noun.

 1. a group of people who, like sheep, mindlessly obey their masters.
-Why don’t people realize that this crazy thing I believe is true?
+Why don’t people realize that this crazy thing I believe in is actually true?
 Wake up, sheeple!

-Believers also tend to believe in more than one conspiracy.
+As mentioned earlier, believers also tend to subscribe to more than one conspiracy.
 Here are some of the more popular topics about which conspiracies have been formulated:

 - JFK’s assassination